SwordFireCup/cobblemon-pack-generator/README.md

 DATA_PACK_FORMAT = 48      # For 1.21.1
 ```

 **Combining packs**: Only possible if BOTH formats are the same.
-Since resource=34 and data=48, they **must stay separate** for 1.21.1.

-If your version uses matching formats, you can:
-1. Change both to same number
-2. Merge `assets/` and `data/` into one folder
+Since resource=34 and data=48 for 1.21.1, they must stay separate.
+If your version uses matching formats you can merge `assets/` and `data/` into one folder with a single `pack.mcmeta`.
-3. Use single `pack.mcmeta`

-## File Organization

-The script:
-- Renames files to match Pokémon name
-- Places files in correct Cobblemon directories
-- Creates proper pack.mcmeta for each pack
-- Generates all JSON configs (species, poser, resolver, spawn)
-- Creates language file with name + descriptions
-- Names shiny texture automatically (2nd texture file)

 ## Blockbench Export Guide

 ### 1. Create Bedrock Entity
 File → New → Bedrock Entity